thejimmyg/agent-virt/README.md

-# agent-virt - Ubuntu VM Manager
+# Agent Virt - VM Manager

-A standalone tool for creating and managing Ubuntu 24.04 VMs with flexible directory mounting support.
-Perfect for testing applications in isolated environments with access to multiple host directories.
+A standalone tool for creating and managing VMs with fixed directory mounting.
+Perfect for testing applications in isolated environments with predictable access to read and write directories.

-The VM uses a multi-layered approach to handle network changes:
+The system uses a simplified, robust approach that eliminates manual mount configuration:

 ```
 ┌─────────────────────────────────────────┐